 He was praised for providing Navy leaders “with sage advice and sound judgment for enacting critical legislation during a period of severe fiscal constraint.”

+Truth.
 It’s true that John McCain graduated near the bottom of his class at the U.S. Naval Academy in 1958.
 Some reports say that he graduated 790th out of 795 students.

-McCain alluded to his academic record there during a commencement speech in 1997:
+But rather than attempting to cover it up or inflate his legacy, McCain alluded to his academic record there during a commencement speech in 1997:

 This is quite an unexpected honor for a Naval Academy midshipman who graduated fifth from the bottom in the Class of ’58.
 All those years ago, when I was a midshipman, I indulged in the normal daydreams of a young man about what kind of honors awaited me later in life.